- Attend Events

 Alexandra Seeman is a rising senior at the University of Massachusetts, Amherst where she is studying anthropology with a concentration in archaeology.
 Alexandra interned with the Underwater Archaeology Branch (UAB) of the Naval History and Heritage Command this summer, building on her previous experience in her university's archaeology lab and at the Marine Mammal Commission.

 Sylvia Wilson graduated from the University of Texas, Austin in May of 2019 with a dual degree in French and anthropology.

 2018 AAA Summer Interns

 Evan Olinger is a soon-to-be graduate of the undergraduate anthropology program at Ball State University.
 Evan's summer experience at the Underwater Archaeology Branch of the Naval History and Heritage Command supported his goal of becoming an underwater archaeologist.
-Specifically, he plans to take the conservation, curation, and research skills that he strengthened over the summer with him as he pursue a graduate degree.
+Specifically, he plans to take the conservation, curation, and research skills that he strengthened over the summer with him as he pursues a graduate degree.